NexionBolivia/dashboards-docker/README.md

 # dashboards
-Support Shinny dashboards used for KoBoToolbox
+Support Shiny dashboards used for KoBoToolbox